 Comprehensive coverage can also cover repairs, and includes a range of natural disasters and damage due to other non-collision related perils.
 Vehicle theft is also covered under this policy, as is vandalism.
 This is another optional policy that people can purchase as an add-on to their basic car insurance plans.

 For regular repairs and maintenance on the vehicle, you may want to consider mechanical breakdown insurance, also called MBI.
-This is a plan that can help assist financially for sudden and unexpected repairs.
+This is a plan that can help assist financially with sudden and unexpected repairs.
 Damages due to accidents will not be covered by this type of policy, and it is an add-on to a person’s basic insurance plan.
 Many companies offer this type of insurance, but not all do.
 Make sure to read over your contract, as these policies can vary quite a bit from one company to the next.
 MBI insurance generally comes with a deductible.
 After this deductible is paid, the policy will cover the cost of fixing your vehicle if it needs repair or breaks down.
 This can assist you in paying for engine parts, new brakes, a blown transmission, and numerous other expenses like steering, fuel systems, and air conditioning.

 Some regular maintenance items will not be covered by this type of policy, such as oil changes, new tires, windshield wiper replacements, tire rotations, and more.
 Once a vehicle has reached a certain amount of mileage, and MBI plan may no longer be offered.
 Older vehicles have a much higher likelihood of breaking down and are too much of a risk for car insurance providers to cover overall.